Skamaniak/transparent-proxifier/README.md

 13) [install the self-signed CA into the system](https://askubuntu.com/questions/73287/how-do-i-install-a-root-certificate) ("client" box) - you can find it in "workspace/repositories/ssl-decryption/assets" on the "server" machine
 14) repeat step 12) and you should get response without the SSL error

+## I want to install this on my machine
+If you want to install this to any other machine, open the Vagrantfile and follow the process for installing server/client (depends what you want).
+If you want to install the server part it is important to change the vagrant/wireguard/server/conf/up.sh (and down.sh as well) and update the name of the network interface on the last line.
+It must be the interface that is the gateway to the internet (e.g. if you are using wireless connection, it will probably be `wlan0` instead of `eth0`).

 ## Troubleshooting
 * `sudo wg` on any of the machine to troubleshoot the VPN connection